• Skip to primary navigation

 If you're looking for some more tasty treats dipped in chocolate check out my Chocolate Billionaires, Chocolate Covered Roasted Pecans,or Chocolate Pecan Toffee Clusters.

 I hope you liked this recipe for Chocolate-Dipped Peanut Butter Bugles much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!